 This past Friday, we had the pleasure of welcoming nightclub sociologist Yale Fox to the studio.
 Those of you in Toronto may know Yale as a DJ, but he's since uprooted to New York City and been named a 2011 TED Fellow for his research around why humans love music, particularly its effects on our behaviour in nightclubs.

 Now that Apple's iOS platform has had a few years to mature, it has become a major source of revenue for the company, having recently announced that they've paid out $2 Billion to developers.
 But is that enough?
+There's certainly amazing potential in terms of revenue for certain apps — those that have a wide appeal, can reach a global audience and are novel concepts.

 When it comes to building a web experience, most of the effort is typically put towards the tactical objectives that aim to satisfy business and user requirements: Users should be able to easily browse products and buy them; The business should have the capability to manage marketing campaigns; Users should be able to easily move laterally between similar products.
 Every agency, no matter how big or small has to solve these same problems, and that will never change.